Butterflies and moths in the Lasiocampidae, Pyralidae, Scopariinae, Sesiidae, Oecophoridae, and Lycaenidae Families

 Family Sesiidae

-On the left is a preserved specimen of Sesia apiformis, the hornet clearwing moth or hornet moth.
+Above is a preserved specimen of Sesia apiformis, the hornet clearwing moth or hornet moth.
 As the common name suggests, this moth mimics the hornet.

 The hornet clearwing larva feeds in poplar and aspen roots and trunks for around 3 years.